 Soft pink flowers (with absolutely no magenta) appear in great profusion in late April or early May, preceding the leaves and forming a cloud of unimaginable beauty.
 The small delicate leaves turn lovely shades of gold or burnt orange in the fall.
 The plant's compact habit (4–6′, and taller than wide) recommends it for a wide range of uses (it's next to our office door).
 This deciduous variety originated at Cornell University, so it's very hardy.

-This familiar genus of evergreen and deciduous shrubs includes the Azaleas.
+Rhododendron is a genus of evergreen and deciduous shrubs, which includes Azaleas.
 These lovely shrubs look terrific in a mixed border or in foundation plantings.
-In our trials, there's been no sign of mildew, which can be a pest for some deciduous Azaleas.
 All thrive in full sun or partial shade (required in the South) and evenly moist, acid soil.
-They struggle in desert heat.

 HOW PLANTS ARE SHIPPED